yuyao-mit/fourier-diffusion-generator/README.md

-# Official implementation of `deep fourier based super resolution net`.
+# Official implementation of `deep fourier based diffusion for cross-scale-image generator`.